Perturbation graphs, invariant prediction and causal relations in psychology: Appendix: Interventions and context

 In words, the observational distribution is the same as the conventional conditional distribution.
 This corresponds to Figure \ref{fig:intervention-graph}(a), where the presence of the edge $X_{u}\to X_{s}$ indicates no effect of $C$ on $X_{s}$.
 When $C=s$, however, we obtain the intervention distribution

 Because $C=s$ and we intervene on $X_{s}$, the effect of $X_{u}$ on $X_{s}$ is removed, i.e., here we have that

 Hence, in the intervention distribution when $C=s$ we have that the parent of $s$, $\textsc{pa}(s)=\{u\}$, has been removed from the conditional probability.
 This corresponds to Figure \ref{fig:intervention-graph}(b), where the dashed edge $X_{u}\to X_{s}$ indicates that there is an intervention on $X_{s}$ from $C=s$ such that the effect of $X_{u}$ on $X_{s}$ has been removed.
-These considerations lead to the following definition. \begin{definition}{\em (Hard intervention)} Let $\mathcal{G}^{a}$ be an augmented graph with system nodes $j$ in $V$ and context nodes $k$ in $K$, such that $k\to j$ only and not vice versa.
+These considerations lead to the following definition. \begin{definition}{\em (Hard intervention)} Let $\mathcal{G}^{a}$ be an augmented graph with system nodes $j$ in $V$ and context nodes $k$ in $K$ corresponding to context variable $C_k$, such that $k\to j$ only and not vice versa.
 A {\em hard intervention} where $C_{k}\ne \emptyset$, specifies that $p(x_{j}\mid x_{\textsc{pa}(j)}\mid\mid c_{k})=p(x_{j}\mid c_{k})$ such that there is some $k\in K$ with $k\to j$.
-All other terms in the factorisation remain the same as without intervention.
-The \emph{hard intervention distribution} is
+All other terms in Markov factorisation of the joint distribution remain the same as without intervention.
+The \emph{hard intervention} distribution is

-\end{definition} Note that a hard intervention only specifies that the distribution of $X_{j}\mid\mid X_{\textsc{pa}(j)}, C_{k}$ is replaced by the distribution of $X_{j}\mid C_{k}$, but the variable is not replaced by a single value ($\pr$-a.s.) as is common in, for instance, \citet{Pearl:2000} and \citet{Lauritzen:2001}.
+\end{definition} Note that a hard intervention only specifies that the distribution of $X_{j}\mid\mid X_{\textsc{pa}(j)}, C_{k}$ is replaced by the distribution of $X_{j}\mid C_{k}$, but the variable is not replaced by a single value (almost surely with respect to $\pr$) as is common in, for instance, \citet{Pearl:2000} and \citet{Lauritzen:2001}.
 Such a hard intervention is also sometimes known as an \textit{ideal} \citep{Spirtes:1993} or a \textit{surgical} \citep{Pearl:2000} or a \textit{perfect} \citep{Mooij:2020a} intervention.
 We can think of our intervention as being not completely successful \citep{Mooij:2020a} or if there is an interaction between the intervention and observational unit such that small differences occur (noise, as is often assumed in the social sciences).

 The context variable is analogous to using dummy variables in statistics, in, for instance, analysis of variance (anova).
 In an anova the outcome is regressed on $C$ such that the regression coefficients result in the difference between two conditions (if $C$ is coded to 0 or 1) \citep{Agresti:1997}.